Wonderful to Be Young: Background and release

-Alternate version
+Alternative version

-In 2008, an alternate arrangement recorded by Cliff Richard was released by Rhino Records on Magic Moments - The Definitive Burt Bacharach Collection.
+In 2008, an alternative arrangement recorded by Cliff Richard was released by Rhino Records on Magic Moments - The Definitive Burt Bacharach Collection.
 In this arrangement, Richard changes the melody notes and chord harmony of the 24th measure of the song (where he sings the words "lead me"), playing a playing a V chord instead of the ♭VII7 chord indicated by Bacharach in the published sheet music and used for the originally released version.
 Richard makes other minor changes in the alternate arrangement, including waiting until the second measure to switch to the iii chord, and playing a V chord instead of a IV chord in measure 27 (where he sings "want me").
-The alternate version can be identified by the lack of background singers, who appear on the original arrangement used in the production of the Wonderful to Be Young motion picture.
-On the Rhino Records release of the alternate arrangement, prior to the beginning of the performance, a record producer can be heard stating that the recording is "take 14".
+The alternative version can be identified by the lack of background singers, who appear on the original arrangement used in the production of the Wonderful to Be Young motion picture.
+On the Rhino Records release of the alternative arrangement, prior to the beginning of the performance, a record producer can be heard stating that the recording is "take 14".